cksystemsteaching/selfie/README.md

 The next two RISC-U instructions we introduce are the `ld` and `sd` instructions where `ld` stands for *load double word* and `sd` for *store double word*.
 Loading a double word means to copy a 64-bit machine word from memory to one of the 32 general-purpose 64-bit registers.
 Storing a double word just refers to the other direction from register to memory.

 While identifying a register is easy since there are only 32, identifying a memory address is not that easy, simply because there are so many.
 How many again?
 Our machine has a 32-bit main memory address space with up to 4GB of byte-addressed main memory storage.
-Thus there are 2^32^ memory addresses which means that we need 32 bits to encode an address.
+Thus there are 2^32^ memory addresses which means that we need 32 bits to encode an address in that address space.

 Well, the `lui` and `addi` instructions come to our rescue here.
 Just one of each allows us to initialize a register with any 32-bit value we like!
 We can then interpret the value in that register as memory address.
 That's exactly what `ld` and `sd` do.
 In fact, since they only need to identify two registers, similar to the `addi` instruction, there are 12 bits left for an immediate value which is interpreted as an offset relative to the address.
 Thus the addressing mode of `ld` and `sd` is called *register-relative addressing*.
 Let us take a look at an `sd` instruction from our running example: